Written by Dr Sara Tookey

 Difficulty understanding and expressing emotions

-Sensory sensitivities or differences in processing sensory information
+Sensory sensitivities or differences

 Need for routine and difficulty with unexpected changes